haoyung/haoyung.github.io/_posts/en/2024-04-15-Precisely Measuring TDS.md

 ##### Precautions

 The phrase "sample volume must be very small" may have raised red flags.
 When the sample is tiny, the reading is very susceptible to evaporation effects.
-Although pocketsciencecoffee's article states that the impact should not be too significant if the measurement is completed within three minutes, I would still recommend keeping it under one minute (or even 30 seconds) to be safe.
+Although PocketScienceCoffee's article states that the impact should not be too significant if the measurement is completed within three minutes, I would still recommend keeping it under one minute (or even 30 seconds) to be safe.

 ### Pre-Experiment: Data Collection